-Navy Lets Accused SEALs Stay In Elite Unit
+Navy Lets Accused SEALs Stay In Elite Unit; Fired Navy Secretary Slams Trump

 Navy cancels review of others in war crimes case

-Meanwhile, in a new development, the Navy is canceling a review hearing for three other SEALs implicated in the Gallagher war crimes case.
+In a new development, the Navy is canceling a review hearing for three other SEALs implicated in the Gallagher war crimes case.
 The move allows Lt.
 Jacob Portier, Lt.
 Cmdr.
 Robert Breisch and Lt.
 Thomas MacNeil to keep their coveted Trident pins, which symbolize their membership in the elite SEALs unit.
-Thomas Modly who became Acting Secretary of the Navy this week said in a statement that neither the Navy nor the SEALs... "deserve the continued distraction and negative attention that recent events have evoked."
+Thomas Modly who became acting secretary of the Navy this week said in a statement that neither the Navy nor the SEALs... "deserve the continued distraction and negative attention that recent events have evoked."

 Modly's announcement follows Trump's declaration on Twitter that the Navy would not be taking away Gallagher's Trident pin.

-Spencer while still Secretary of the Navy chose not to interpret that tweet as a direct order.
+Spencer while still secretary of the Navy chose not to interpret that tweet as a direct order.
 He scheduled a review hearing that could have led to Gallagher's removal from the SEALs.
-In response Trump then fired Spencer.
+In response Spencer was ousted from the top post in the Navy.

 The need for military discipline